-also refers.
-KPMG Accountants N.V.
-[148] The Company's general meeting of shareholders approved the right of an independent foundation under Dutch law, or protective foundation, to acquire up to 100% of the Company's issued share capital held by others than the protective foundation, minus one share, pursuant to a call option agreement entered into between us and such foundation, in order to deter acquisition bids.
+In order to deter acquisition bids, the Company's general meeting of shareholders approved the right of an independent foundation under Dutch law, or protective foundation, to exercise a call option pursuant to the call option agreement, upon which preferred shares will be issued by the Company to the protective foundation of up to 100% of the Company's issued capital held by others than the protective foundation, minus one share.
 The protective foundation is expected to enter into a finance arrangement with a bank or, subject to applicable restrictions under Dutch law, the protective foundation may request us to provide, or cause the Company's subsidiaries to provide, sufficient funding to the protective foundation to enable it to satisfy its payment obligation under the call option agreement.

 These preferred shares will have both a liquidation and dividend preference over the Company's common shares and will accrue cash dividends at a pre-determined rate.
-The protective foundation would be expected to require us to cancel its preferred shares once the perceived threat to the Company and its stake-holders has been removed or sufficiently mitigated or neutralized.
+The protective foundation would be expected to re-quire us to cancel its preferred shares once the perceived threat to the Company and its stake-holders has been removed or sufficiently mitigated or neutralized.
 We are of the opinion that the call option does not represent a significant fair value based on a level 3 valuation, due to the fact that the preference shares are restricted in use and can be cancelled by us as stated above.

-As of December 31, 2018, the Company expensed €3 thousand of ongoing costs to reimburse expenses incurred by the protective foundation.
+As of December 31, 2019, the Company expensed €70,000 of ongoing costs to reimburse expenses incurred by the protective foundation.

-(g) Summary of significant accounting policies
+(h) Summary of significant accounting policies